 Where the subject person is a person or entity other than a trustee, the subject person shall require the trustee to sign a declaration confirming that he is not aware of the existence of a person exercising control over the property settled on trust other than the beneficiary appearing in the trust deed.
-In those cases where the trustee has been informed by the beneficiary of the existence of a person exercising control over the property settled on trust other than the beneficiary appearing in the property settled on trust other than the beneficiary of the existence of a person exercising control over the property settled on trust other than the beneficiary appearing on the trust deed, the subject person shall request the trustee to confirm the identity of such person.
+In those cases where the trustee has been informed by the beneficiary of the existence of a person exercising control over the property settled on trust other than the beneficiary appearing on the trust deed, the subject person shall request the trustee to confirm the identity of such person.